zeinabbarre/type_2_diabetes/README.md

 (my example: /Users/zeinabbarre/Desktop/type_2_diabetes/instance/db.db)

 Copy the CREATE TABLES commands found in the schema tables file on Github into sqlite.
 Make sure to copy everything including the UPDATE commands.

-Download and save all the csv_files from GitHub to the csv_files folder within your own type_2_diabetes folder.
-The csv file used to populate the Fst_Values table is in the csv_files folder and is a google drive link due to the size of the file.
-Please download it and save it as fsdt_values_cleaned.csv.

-In VScode, within the type_2_diabetes folder, create a web_application.py file.
-Copy and paste the code from the web_application.py file from Github.
-Move to the py_codes folder and create all of the .py files that are in the py_codes and copy and paste the code.

-Move to the templates folder and create all of the hmtml files that are in the GitHub templates folder.
-Copy and paste each files code and save.

-Edit the paths to your csv files and database to make sure they are correct.
-To find your database path in sqlite, type .database
-To find which file to use to populate the table, check the .py file you are trying to use.
-E.g. if i am using the populating_snp_table.py, i will check the csv file path and choose unique_snps.csv.

-Install the dependencies from the requirements.txt file.
-Troubleshooting: although matplotlib is present in the requirements.txt file you might have to manually install it with pip install matplotlib.